Demonstrated Interest – Your Secret Weapon in College Admissions

 So go ahead – show your colleges some love!

-If you decide to sign up for one of my programs, I’ll tell you exactly which of your colleges track demonstrated interest and help you use this strategy to your best advantage.
-Schedule your free 30 minute consultation to learn more!
+If you decide to sign up for one of our programs, we will tell you exactly which of your colleges track demonstrated interest and help you use this strategy to your best advantage.
+Schedule your free 15 minute consultation to learn more!